maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 This was pretty easy.
 We just pass our `labelFromMirror` the mirror as an argument and it will use the `constValue` function that we discussed before to summon the value from the type level.
-The keyword `inline` is needed here because the compiler needs to resolve `constValue` statically at compiletime which `inline` makes possible.
+The keyword `inline` is needed here because the compiler needs to resolve `constValue` statically and inline it at compiletime which the `inline` keyword makes possible.

 Summoning the element labels is a little bit more tricky.
 As it is a tuple we need to deconstruct it step by step and create a simple `List[String]` out of that by using a recursive function: